zzybluebell/tp/docs/UserGuide.md

    * Transaction date and time cannot be modified once a transaction is added.
    * Credit will be changed based on billing amount in related transaction.
    * Points will be increased when billing amount is greater than the billing amount added in last time.
-On the contrary, points will not be affected and will stay the same when billing amount is lesser than the billing amount added in last time.
+On the contrary, point will not be affected and will stay the same when billing amount is lesser than the billing amount added in last time.
 </div>